Nervous system regulation for Female Founders: what actually works (and why breathing apps don't)

 Your nervous system reads that difference.
 It responds accordingly.

-What It's Costing You to Stay Yellow
+What It's Costing You to Stay Activated

 |---|---|---|

-Deciding from fear — underpricing, wrong clients |
+| Decision quality | Prefrontal cortex offline in activation | Deciding from fear — underpricing, wrong clients |

-Strategic thinking not available in Yellow |
+| Creativity | Strategic thinking not available in Yellow | Same solutions, same ceiling |

-Withdrawn, snappy, less follow-up |
+| Relationships | Withdrawn, snappy, less follow-up | Lower retention, fewer referrals |

-Scarcity thinking = charging less |
+| Revenue | Scarcity thinking = charging less | More hours, less money |

-Sleep issues, tension, immunity down |
+| Physical | Sleep issues, tension, immunity down | Lost work days, long-term health debt |

 7 Ways to Actually Regulate Your Nervous System as a Founder

-The most common mistake: trying to meditate your way out of Red.
 It doesn't work because Red isn't a thinking problem — it's a threat response.
 Slow breathing won't touch it until you're out of the acute activation.

 - What colour is your body right now?